Jacqueline Susann: Posthumous works

-Susann's final work was a novella, Dolores, a roman a clef about Jacqueline Kennedy, originally written for the February 1974 issue of the Ladies' Home Journal (which became the best-selling issue in the magazine's history).
+Susann's final work was a novella, Dolores, a roman à clef about Jacqueline Kennedy, originally written for the February 1974 issue of the Ladies' Home Journal (which became the best-selling issue in the magazine's history).
 Susann's manuscript, too long for the Journal, was cut, but the excised material was restored for the book publication on July 8, 1976.
-Despite harsh reviews and the absence of Susann as a promotional tool, the book spent 25 weeks on the New York Times Best Seller List (seven consecutive weeks at #2), and became the third highest-selling novel of 1976.
+Despite harsh reviews and the absence of Susann as a promotional tool, the book spent 25 weeks on The New York Times Best Seller list (seven consecutive weeks at #2), and became the third highest-selling novel of 1976.

 Yargo, Susann's romantic science fiction novel written during the 1950s, was published in February 1979 as a paperback original by Bantam Books.
-The novel is a radical departure from the works which made her famous.
+The novel is a radical departure from the works that made her famous.
 During the 1970s, Susann had spoken of future works.
 They included a novel about brothers who have their show business start in vaudeville, to be called The Comedy Twins; a novel about a poetess, The Heroine; a continuation of the story of Neely O'Hara's sons; and her autobiography.
-Susann's works were mentioned by name in Star Trek IV: The Voyage Home by Admiral James T. Kirk; his first officer Spock mentions that Susann was one of the twentieth century "giants" of literature.

 Success

-Jacqueline Susann enjoyed the fame which her books brought.
+Jacqueline Susann enjoyed the fame that her books brought.
 "Confrontational, sassy, [and] entertaining," she appeared frequently on television, especially on talk shows.
 When asked what Ethel Merman thought of Valley of the Dolls, Susann responded, "We didn't speak before the book came out.
 Let's just say that now we're not speaking louder."
 Referring to Philip Roth and his best-selling novel Portnoy's Complaint, notorious for its graphic descriptions of masturbation, she said to Johnny Carson, "Philip Roth is a good writer, but I wouldn't want to shake hands with him."

 Not everyone was a fan.
 Gore Vidal said, "She doesn't write, she types."
 In July 1969, Truman Capote appeared on The Tonight Show and announced that Susann looked "like a truck driver in drag."
-On Susann's next visit to the show, Johnny Carson, gave her a chance to respond to Capote by asking, "What do you think of Truman?"
+On Susann's next visit to the show, Johnny Carson gave her a chance to respond to Capote by asking, "What do you think of Truman?"
 Susann quipped, "I think history will prove he's one of the best presidents we've had."